 Even if your mouse stops working, you can have the touchscreen to fall back on.

 While not all games are compatible with touchscreens, many prefer touchscreens, especially if your game is compatible.

 Also, if you get tired of using the touchscreen or switch to a game that does not work with a touchscreen, you can always use the mouse.

 Reduced energy use

-The final advantage that all-in-one computers have is that they use significantly less energy than tower desktop computers.
+The final advantage of all-in-one computers is that they use significantly less energy than tower desktop computers.

-Part of the reason for this is because there are fewer parts to plug in, but an all-in-one can also manage part usage and optimize it for your setup and processing needs more intuitively.
+Part of this is that there are fewer parts to plug in, but an all-in-one can also manage part usage and optimize it for your setup and processing needs more intuitively.

-Tower desktop computers and gaming computers generally use more power, making them louder in most cases.
+Tower desktops and gaming computers generally use more power, making them louder in most cases.

 You will have to deal with the sound while gaming as the computer continues to run and heats up over time.